Health & Safety

 Can Termites Make You Sick?
 Myths Vs Facts About Health Risks

 While termites don’t directly transmit diseases, they can still affect your health in several ways.
-You might experience allergic reactions from exposure to termite droppings and saliva, including skin rashes and respiratory issues.
-Their infestations create moisture-rich environments that promote dangerous mold growth, and chemical treatments used for control can cause additional health concerns.
-Understanding these risks will help you protect yourself and your family more effectively.
+You might experience allergic reactions from exposure to termite droppings and saliva, including skin rashes and respiratory symptoms.
+Their infestations create moisture-rich environments that promote dangerous mold growth, and chemical treatments used for termite control can cause additional health concerns.
+Understanding these health risks will help you protect yourself, your family, and your property more effectively — and give you the signs to watch for before a termite infestation becomes a serious health problem.

 Key Takeaways